pgailinas/videoqa-representation-comparison/docs/index.md

 nav_order: 0
 ---

-# Investigating Self-Supervised Autoencoder Representations for VideoQA
+# Investigating Self-Supervised Autoencoder Learning for VideoQA

 ## Project Overview

-This project investigates self-supervised representation learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B multimodal foundation model.
+This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B multimodal foundation model.

-Rather than training a new VideoQA model from scratch, the project evaluates how different video representations influence downstream VideoQA performance.
-The study compares pretrained video representations with latent representations learned through self-supervised autoencoder training while maintaining a fixed VideoQA model across all experiments.
+The central objective is to determine whether video representations learned through self-supervised training on unlabeled video data preserve sufficient semantic and temporal information to support downstream VideoQA tasks.
+Rather than training a new VideoQA model from scratch, the project focuses on learning compact video representations and evaluating their effectiveness using a fixed VideoQA inference model.

-Qwen2-VL-7B serves as the common VideoQA inference model, allowing performance differences to be attributed primarily to the quality of the underlying video representations rather than changes in model architecture.
-The framework processes raw videos into structured evidence segments that are used for representation learning, latent feature extraction, representation comparison, and VideoQA experimentation.

-Comparative experiments evaluate baseline inference, pretrained video representations, and autoencoder-based latent representations to measure their impact on answer quality, reasoning performance, representation efficiency, and execution latency.
+Video evidence generated from the NExT-QA dataset is used to train an autoencoder without access to questions, answer choices, or ground-truth labels.
+The autoencoder learns compressed latent representations by reconstructing video segments from encoded feature vectors, enabling representation learning through self-supervision rather than manual annotation.

+To evaluate representation quality, reconstructed video segments are provided to Qwen2-VL-7B together with NExT-QA questions and answer choices.
+VideoQA performance is then compared against a baseline workflow that performs direct inference on the original video evidence.
+This approach enables assessment of how well learned representations preserve information required for temporal, causal, and descriptive reasoning.

+The experimental methodology uses a two-stage process.
+Development-subset experiments are first conducted using a small collection of videos to evaluate model configurations, compression settings, and reconstruction quality.
+After parameter selection, a final experiment is performed using the complete NExT-QA dataset to generate full-scale results and performance analysis.

-The repository provides a reproducible notebook-driven research environment using public VideoQA datasets, self-supervised learning techniques, modular AI workflows, and configurable multimodal components suitable for research experimentation and future IEEE-style publication development.
+The repository provides a reproducible notebook-driven research environment for investigating self-supervised representation learning, video compression, multimodal reasoning, and downstream VideoQA performance.
+The framework is designed to support academic research, experimental evaluation, and future IEEE-style publication development.

 ## Motivation and Research Problem